shibut12/diary-of-a-polyglot-programmer/CSharp-Oop/The basics.md

     }
     ```
 ### IDispossible
-* Provides a mechanism that allows users of a class to control when resources are freed bu requires discipline to ensure that `Dispose()` is called.
+* Provides a mechanism that allows users of a class to control when resources are freed but requires discipline to ensure that `Dispose()` is called.
 ```csharp
 public class ResourceHandler:IDispossible
 {